-Double Majors - Students can also declare multiple majors within the same bachelor degree program (AB, BS, or BAS ) .
+Double Majors - Students can also declare multiple majors within the same bachelor degree program (BA, BS, or BAS ) .
 Double majors must complete 180 units and fulfill all of the requirements for both majors with no overlapping.
 [Exceptions are courses that satisfy an introductory skill requirement (e.g., introductory math).]

 Dual Bachelor's Degrees (Concurrent B.A. & B.S.) - To qualify for both a B.A. and a B.S. degree, a student must complete a minimum of 225 units.

 Single Bachelor's Degree with Secondary Major - When students complete requirements for a second major, but with overlapping courses, the diploma will be awarded for the first major only; however, the transcript will bear the notation that the requirements for the second major have also been met.